Canon 750D vs Nikon D2H

 Studio photographers will appreciate that the Nikon D2H (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 750D and the D2H have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the D2H have been discontinued, but can regularly be found used on ebay.
 The D2H was replaced by the Nikon D2Hs, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 750D and D2H can be found, respectively, in the Canon 750D Manual (free pdf) or the online Nikon D2H Manual.

 So what is the bottom line?
 Is the Canon 750D better than the Nikon D2H or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.